JoeBaldwin90/bien/README.md

 ## Process
+I started by designing a hypothetical client proposal and started to think about the code that I'd need for each feature, what data I needed in my models and how they related to each other.

+Then I generated my review model, controller and set up the resources needed for my review routes.
+I made the index view for the reviews my root view.
+I then wrote the CRUD code in my reviews controller and added some validations to my form parameters.

+Since restaurant reviews are likely to be shared I added some SEO friendly URLs and custom page titles.

+Next I added geolocation for the reviews which required me to add an address, latitude and longitude column to my review model.

+Review filters came next so users can search by price, cuisine and location.

+Once I was happy with my reviews I generated a comments model, which belongs to the review model.
+As such, the resources for the comments were nested in the review resources.

+Once the user and comments were set up I had to think about my users.
+I installed the Bcrypt gem to secure my users passwords.
+I then set up sessions for users when they login and built a user profile view.

 ## Challenges
+Understanding the relationships between my users, reviews, comments and bookmarks was probably the most difficult thing about this project.
+On paper the relationships seem simple, but I had trouble translating this into code

 ## Wins
 Showing different routes for logged-in and Admin users.
 Although it's relatively simple code once the sessions are set up, it was an exciting breakthrough for my first project: